benoitc/gunicorn/docs/source/configure.rst

 Gunicorn reads configuration information from five places.

 Gunicorn first reads environment variables for some configuration :ref:`settings <settings>`.

-Gunicorn will then read configuration from a framework specific configuration file.
+Gunicorn then reads configuration from a framework specific configuration file.
 Currently this only affects Paster applications.

-The third source of configuration information is a configuration file that is optionally specified using command line arguments.
-Anything specified in the Gunicorn config file will override any framework specific settings.
+The third source of configuration information is an optional configuration file ``gunicorn.conf.py`` searched in the current working directory or specified using a command line argument.
+Anything specified in this configuration file will override any framework specific settings.

 The fourth place of configuration information are command line arguments stored in an environment variable named ``GUNICORN_CMD_ARGS``.